Package com.senzing.sdk

 deleteDataSource

-Deletes the data source identified by the specified data source code from the in-memory configuration associated with the specified config handle.Usage:
+Deletes the data source identified by the specified data source code from this configuration.Usage:

 // How to delete a data source from an in-memory config try { // obtain the SzEnvironment (varies by application)